OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 The following can be helpful to keep in mind:

 * Journalists will often use individual or free tiers of online services, including AIs, for their work.
 It is rare for them to be purchasing enterprise versions of such services.
-* Attitudes towards AI might radically differ among newsrooms and journalists.
-While some might willingly integrate it into their workflows and try to use it to boost their productivity, others might be reluctant to use generative AI over copyright, environmental, and other concerns.
+* Attitudes towards AI radically differ among newsrooms and journalists.
+Some willingly integrate it into their workflows, others might be reluctant to use generative AI over copyright, environmental, and other concerns.
 * Many AI tools, such as chatbots, continue to develop quickly and change their functionality and settings regularly.
 Journalists will rarely have time to keep up with such developments, and might rely more on security professionals, whom they'll expect to be researching such changes.

 ## Training AI security for the first time?